 Child custody is frequently contentious from the moment divorce is considered.
 Very specific custody and visitation orders are usually in place after divorce.
 When is the child sleeping at Dad’s house?
 When at Mom’s house?
 What holidays will the child be with either?
 What time do you get to pick up your child on Friday afternoon, and what time do you have to return on Sunday?
 A party in significant or repeated violation could face a contempt order.

 Even more serious is a custodial parent moving away without court permission.
 This may make it inconvenient for the other parent to exercise visitation rights.
 Even if both parties agree to the move, it is invalid without court permission.
 Our office assists those whose co-parent is even in another state or country.

 Finally, property division orders must be respected.
 If you were supposed to get the piano and your ex is “playing” games, call us.
-Call a Seattle child support lawyer at 425-462-2226 or contact our family law office online today.
+Call a Washington child support lawyer at 425-462-2226 or contact our family law office online today.